manishcodes24/irproject/README.md

   - `text_parser.py`: Module for text parsing.
   - `word_dictionary.py`: Module for building the word dictionary.
   - `file_dictionary.py`: Module for building the file dictionary.
+  - `forward_index.py`: Module for building the forward index.
+  - `inverted_index.py`: Module for building the inverted index.
 - `data/`: Contains the following:
   - `ft911/`: This folder contains 15 data files in `.txt` format.
   - `stopwordlist.txt`: A file containing a list of stopwords.